mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 **Question:** Hojo-san, does consciousness have any place in [just doing ones best]?
 Or is it the...
 I guess I’m trying to think about something I heard discussion on called *feedback* in cybernetics: information back to yourself.
 What about checking oneself?
 How do we know if we slip off, or...
 It seems like from this koan, that *to check* is already to put a big distance.
 Do you understand what I’m trying to ask?

 **Katagiri Roshi:** I don’t know if *check* is the appropriate term, but anyway, when you check, you just check, with your wholeheartedness.
 That’s very important.
-Don’t bring in anything else; when you have to check, just check, with wholeheartedness.
+Don’t bring in anything else.
+When you have to check, just check, with wholeheartedness.

 **Questioner:** *[unintelligible]*

-**Katagiri Roshi:** Zazen, ...
+**Katagiri Roshi:** Zazen, [...]

 **Questioner:** How wholehearted are we, is that what you’d say?